Thank you for helping me get back in to exercise pain free and keeping me there

 Directional concerns with the training of the young athlete

-During a recent visit to Fiji I took the opportunity to study the conditions in which athletes are developed.
+During a recent visit to Fiji, I took the opportunity to study the conditions in which athletes are developed.
 Having been there before, and having been raised in a similar environment, I had certain expectations.
 The question was had things changed, had the influences of western world habits and trends risen and changed things.

 My interest in training of the young athlete is personal and professional.
 As a parent it’s pertinent.
-As a coach, I spend the first two decades focusing on the peak years of sports performance, generally speaking 16 to 36 years of age.
-During the last decade and a half, I have sought to gain extensive experience in the practical application of training the young athlete, with the view to developed real world contributions to the multi-year periodization models I had developed during the prior decades.
+As a coach, I spent the first two decades focusing on the peak years of sports performance, generally speaking 16 to 36 years of age.
+During the last decade and a half, I have sought to gain extensive experience in the practical application of training the young athlete, with the view to develop real world contributions to the multi-year periodization models I had developed during the prior decades.
 Additionally, I now also have a responsibility for the athletes who I trained during the 1980s and 1990s who now face the challenges of both aging and damage from sport at the elite level during their younger adult years.
-To add to this, they also bring their children to me, so my recent (last 15 years) focus on young training is serving all well.
+To add to this, they also bring their children to me, so my recent (last 15 years) focus on young athlete training is serving all well.

 I have a number of concerns about the direction of young training, and some key ones below: